-Export reports to Microsoft Word, Excel, Rtf
+Export Reports to Microsoft Word, Excel, and RTF

-To export the input data and calculation results, select the menu command File > Export > Report into MS Word, Excel
+1. Select File > Export > Report into MS Word, Excel

 1. Custom Templates

-2. Settings
+2. Report Settings

 Field Variable